katattakd/dotfiles/README.md

 # This will also mark any programs added manually for removal.
 To prevent this, edit the package list in the script.
 sh sync_package_tree.sh

-# This will also remove files not accessed in more than 28 days from ~/.cache and switches the default rustup toolchain to "stable".
+# This will also remove files not accessed in more than 28 days from ~/.cache
 sh sync_user_programs.sh
 ```
 ### Configuration